honolulufishing/Benders-decomposition-using-Matlab/README.md

              50               450             11.351       0.006      0.025
             100               900           out of memory  0.006      0.049
             500              4500           out of memory  0.010      0.325
+            600              5400           out of memory  0.011      0.434

- We can see that our MGBD runs more quickly than GBD and GSOCP solvers.
+In summary, We can see that our MGBD runs more quickly than GBD and GSOCP solvers.

 If you have any questions, please feel free to contact me.
 Thank you.